Left shoulder pain.

 0 images remaining

-Pancoast tumors are tumors that originate from the lung seen at the apical pleuropulmonary groove (superior sulcus).
+Pancoast tumors originate from the lung seen at the apical pleuropulmonary groove (superior sulcus).
 By direct extension, they invade the lower trunks of the brachial plexus, intercostal nerves, related ribs, and vertebrae.
-Almost 95% of Pancoast tumors are non–small cell carcinomas.
+Almost 95% of pancoast tumors are non–small cell carcinomas.